The City Clerk is primarily responsible for:

 - Overseeing the publication and codification of the City’s Code of Ordinances.

 - Acting as the City’s public information officer as it relates to the Texas Public Information Act, providing information maintained by and for the City in accordance with requirements established by law in the Texas Public Information Act.
-For information on submitted a public information requests, please click here.
+For information on submitting a public information request, please click here.